 - If a key, essential item, such as shoes or underwear, become damaged or unwearable (and cannot be mended), look to see if I already own something that can replace it or do the job equally well.
 If not, the item has done its job and can be replaced.
 The objective with this project is to declutter and not add extra clothing to what I own.

-I’ve tried to keep it simple because that’s exactly what this project is about.
+I tried to keep it simple because that’s exactly what this project was about.